imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 ## Custom Metadata Fields API

-Imagekit.io allows you to define a `schema` for your metadata keys and the value filled against that key will have to adhere to those rules.
+Imagekit.io allows you to define a `schema` for your metadata keys, and the value filled against that key will have to adhere to those rules.
 You can [Create](#1-create-fields), [Read](#2-get-fields) and [Update](#3-update-fields) custom metadata rules and update your file with custom metadata value in [File update API](#5-update-file-details) or [File Upload API](#server-side-file-upload).

-For a detailed explanation refer to the [Custom Metadata Documentaion](https://docs.imagekit.io/api-reference/custom-metadata-fields-api).
+For a detailed explanation, refer to the [Custom Metadata Documentaion](https://docs.imagekit.io/api-reference/custom-metadata-fields-api).

 ### 1. Create Fields